eliseevmv/Checkout-DotNet-Challenge/readme.txt

     I have made an assumption that Bank endpoint is not idempotent and it is not safe to re-send payment request to Bank.
     In this case Payment Gateway should catch the exception from DB and return 200 to the merchant to ensure the merchant does not retry the same payment.
-    As a result of that, merchant will have correct response code but Payment Gateway data store will have incorrect status (because update failed)
+    As a result of that, merchant will have correct response code but Payment Gateway data store will have incorrect status (because DB update failed)
     Payment Gateway should ideally notify the support team (eg by raising an alert) to ensure support team fixes the issue.
     It is also possible to make DB update asyncronous by using message queue.
 That will ensure DB will be correctly automatically updated at some point.

 3. Scenarios for the retrieving payment details endpoint